FGammaraccio/Docker-EOSC4Cancer-D2-2/README.md

 3. **Computes the SNR** in the 3D volume.
 4. **Saves the SNR value** to a text file in the output folder.

+## About Convolution 2D
+**2D Convolution** is a tool designed to perform 2D convolution (image filtering) with the following steps:

+1. **Reads DICOM files** from the specified input folder.
+2. **Constructs a 3D volume** by ordering the slices based on the DICOM Instance Number tag.
+3. **Performs the convolution**: modifies the image and updates the DICOM tags.
+4. **Saves the denoised DICOM files** in the specified output folder.

 ---